ken-conversionhub/G-FAST/README.md

 # G-FAST

 This is the source code for the frontend of G-FAST.
+This documentation serves as a guide for developers who wish to make contributions to the source code.

 ## Getting Started